Easy Mini Lemon Pudding Cakes

 Spray six (6-oz) ramekins with nonstick cooking spray and set aside.

 You will need two bowls to make the lemon pudding cakes.
-Separate the eggs and place the yolks in one bowl and the whites in the others.
+Separate the eggs and place the yolks in one bowl and the whites in the other.

-In the bowl with the yolks, whisk together the milk, lemon zest, lemon juice, melted butter, and the salt.
+Whisk the milk, lemon zest, lemon juice, melted butter, and salt in the bowl with the yolks.
 Then whisk in the flour and sugar; stir until smooth.

-Using a rubber spatula, fold the egg whites into the lemon mixture, a little at a time.
+Fold the egg whites into the lemon mixture using a rubber spatula, a little at a time.
 The batter will be light and airy.

 Once baked, carefully remove the ramekins from the baking dish and let cool for a few minutes.
-Once slightly cooled, carefully inverted the pudding cups onto a plate, dust with confectioners’ sugar, and served with fresh berries if desired.
+Once slightly cooled, carefully invert the pudding cups onto a plate, dust with confectioners’ sugar, and serve with fresh berries if desired.

 More Recipes You May Also Enjoy